MustafaJafar/pipeline-technical-roadmap/00_pipeline_intro.md

 - Dev Team : `Dev`elopment `Team`
      >People who are responsible for writing scripts and creating new tools

 - TD : `T`echnical `D`irector
-     >A Technical Director is a bridge between an artist and a developer.<br>[read more](https://www.alexanderrichtertd.com/post/the-role-of-a-technical-director)
+     >A Technical Director is a bridge between an artist and a developer, [read more](https://www.alexanderrichtertd.com/post/the-role-of-a-technical-director).

+- Repository : (`repo` for short)
+     >`Repo` is a centralized digital storage that developers use to make and manage changes to an application’s source code, [read more](https://aws.amazon.com/what-is/repo/).

 - DevOps : `Dev`elopment `Op`eration`s`
-     >DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity.<br> [read more](https://aws.amazon.com/devops/what-is-devops/)
+     >DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity, [read more](https://aws.amazon.com/devops/what-is-devops/).

 - DCC : `D`igital `C`ontent `C`reation